 GW Policies & Title IX

-Title IX prohibits gender-based discrimination in all aspects of education.
-This means that you are entitled to an educational environment free from gender-based discrimination, including sexual harassment or assault, and that the university must work diligently to prevent and eliminate sexual harassment and assault in the community.
+Title IX prohibits sex-based discrimination in all aspects of education.
+This means that you are entitled to an educational environment free from sex-based discrimination, including sexual harassment or assault, and that the university must work diligently to prevent and eliminate sexual harassment and assault in the community.

 Title IX includes a variety of requirements and guarentees.
 It applies to any school receiving federal funding.

 - Prohibits discrimination on the basis of sex

 - Includes the prohibition of sexual harassment, sexual assault, dating violence, domestic violence, and stalking

 - Applies to students, faculty, staff, volunteers and other participants in university programs and activities

 - Applies to individuals of any gender identity

 - Applies regardless of whether a report to law enforcement has been made